 When will I get the letter?

 We need up to seven (7) business days to prepare and send your ESA letter.
 However, letters can be expedited under certain circumstances.
-For a 24-hour turnaround time, additional costs will apply. (see fees above).
+Additional costs will apply for a 24-hour turnaround time. (see fees above).

 Do you work with people in my local area?